JackMaguire/FancySlideShow/README.md

 Okay this one is tricky due to a few conditionals, but I assure you that the behavior is reasonable.

-If paused, go to the next slide.
+If paused, go to the previous slide.
 Otherwise,

 If that did not make sense,